 "supportedHosts": ["SharePointWebPart", "TeamsTab"],

 Deploy the web part using tenant-scoped deployment option to your SharePoint app catalog

-There are few different options on getting the developed Microsoft Teams tab deployed.
+There are multiple options to deploy Microsoft Teams tab.
 As both SharePoint and Microsoft Teams have their own app catalog, deployment requires operations on both services.
 Visibility of the new functionality can be controlled by the deployment steps taken.

 Alternative deployment options

 There is an alternative way to deploy your solution which will for instance allow you to make a solution available only to one specific team in your tenant.
 Please refer to Create Microsoft Teams manifest manually for a web part and deploy it to Microsoft Teams how to create the manifest.